 Top 5 Most Magical Gardens in the US

-It was nearly impossible for me to choose just five, but without a doubt, these are the five I’d go to above all others (in the US, that is — there are tons of gardens I’d go to over these that are out of the country).
+It was nearly impossible for me to choose just five, but without a doubt, these are the five I’d go to above all others.
 I’m sure you’re at the edge of your seat with excitement by now, so I won’t keep you any longer.

 I will say this: